 Domestic Violence Is Hard and Dangerous To Escape

 The abuser in a relationship can make it very difficult or dangerous for a victim to find safety or leave a relationship.
 Some of the tactics used above are repeated or intensified when a victim leaves.
 In fact, a victim’s risk of getting killed by an abuser greatly increases when they are in the process of leaving or have just left a relationship.
-If you are thinking of leaving a relationship or know of someone who is thinking about or trying to leave a relationship, please share the 24-Hour Statewide Domestic Violence Hotline number with them, 1.800.33.HAVEN (1.800.334.2836) V/TTY.
+If you are thinking of leaving a relationship or know of someone who is thinking about or trying to leave a relationship, please share the 24-Hour Statewide Domestic Violence Hotline or S.A.F.E.
+Crisis Line with them.
 A domestic violence advocate will answer the phone and can offer some plans for safety and other resources.

 Common Feelings People Have When They Are Being Abused